 Directions to Trailhead

-The preserve, marked by a large sign, is located in Newcastle on the rights side of Route 1 as you are headed southbound just beyond the Snead Spur which joins Route 1 and River Road.
+The preserve, marked by a large sign, is located in Newcastle on the right side of Route 1 as you are headed south, just beyond the Snead Spur which connects Route 1 and River Road.
 Take a right off of Route 1 and pull back into the parking area among the tall pines.
-Northbound, look for a car dealer, Mike’s Place and Freedom Fuel – continue a few hundred yards and turn left into the shared dirt drive to park.
+Northbound, look for a car dealership, Mike’s Place and Freedom Fuel – continue a few hundred yards and turn left into the shared dirt drive to park.